 HOW TO APPLY

-The mentee application period will be open from January 31 through April 16.
+The mentee application period will be open from March 31, 2018 to March 31, 2019.
 All applicants will be notified by April 23 regarding their acceptance status.
 Mentee application packages must include a contact and general information page, a student statement of interest, and one recommendation from a college/university professor of fisheries or wildlife professional.
 Click here for the mentee application form.

 Mentor applications will require a proposed mentoring focus or general area of opportunity description, location of opportunity, and an agreement to actively participate in the program for the listed time period.
 Mentors are allowed and encouraged to co-mentor with other fisheries professionals in the same or another host organization, in order to give students a broad view of the many dimensions of fisheries science.
 We welcome mentor applicants from municipal, state, federal, provincial, tribal, university, private, and non-governmental organizations within Colorado or Wyoming.
 Mentor applications will be accepted during any time of the year, but are requested to be submitted by March 31, 2020 to allow posting of the opportunity prior to the mentee application period.
 Click here for the mentor application form.

 American Fisheries Society members will have priority over non-members and participation with Student Sub-units is encouraged.
 If mentees attend a school that does not have a sub-unit (CSU, UW and Colorado Mesa are currently the only schools that have sub-units), they will be encouraged to join AFS and to interact with students from the sub-units.
 Mentees will also be encouraged to attend an annual CO/WY AFS Annual Meeting.

 Please contact the CO/WY AFS Mentoring Committee Chair, Chance Kirkeeng, by phone (307) 721-1385 or email at Chance.Kirkeeng1@wyo.gov with any questions.